Docs

 Step 1

-Go to the Github repository for the Template (opens in a new tab) seed app and click the Use this template button.
-Click Create a new repository and follow the instructions to create a new repository.
-Clone the new repository to your local machine.
+Go to the GitHub repository for the Template (opens in a new tab) seed app and click the Use this template button.
+Choose Create a new repository and follow the instructions to create a new repository.
 In this case, we'll name the new repository openmrs-esm-active-prescriptions.
-Click the Create repository from template button and then clone the new repository to your local machine.
+Once created, clone the new repository to your local machine.

 ℹ️